Coherence Attacks and Countermeasures in Interposer-Based Systems: Introduction

-The adoption of chiplet and interposer integration raises the important notion of design reuse to the level of the physical system, which provides significant cost benefits.
-In fact, chiplet and interposer integration has already been widely adopted by industry with products such as the AMD Epyc processors~\cite{naffziger20} and the Intel Embedded Multi-Die Interconnect Bridge technology~\cite{7545486} available in the market.
-Still, for naive chiplet and interposer integration, concerns remain regarding system security vulnerabilities being introduced through the outsourced chiplets, e.g., via untrusted fabs~\cite{5604161} or malicious or simply buggy third-party IPs~\cite{rajendran16}.
+The adoption of chiplet and interposer integration raises design reuse to the level of the physical system, optimizing yields and streamlining time to market, resulting in significant cost benefits.
+Such 2.5D integration is already adopted by industry in products such as the AMD Epyc processors~\cite{naffziger20,naffziger21} or the Intel Embedded Multi-Die Interconnect Bridge technology~\cite{7545486}.
+Recent industry talks have herald this design style as the next iteration of Moore's law~\cite{intel_ceo_interview}.

-The coherence protocol of a system is a reasonable target for a maliciously acting hardware Trojan.
-This is because the coherence protocol acts as the mediator between chiplets' access to the memory system; a hardware Trojan targeting at the coherence of a system could allow for attackers to gain, or deny~\cite{7926975}, control of the memory system or enable other attacks.